RenderKit/ospray/doc/api.md

 The quad^[actually a parallelogram] light is a planar, procedural area light source emitting uniformly on one side into the half space.
 It is created by passing the type string "`quad`" to `ospNewLight3`.
-In addition to the [general parameters](#lights) understood by all lights the spot light supports the following special parameters:
+In addition to the [general parameters](#lights) understood by all lights the quad light supports the following special parameters:

   Type      Name      Description